 Some people love it, others hate it.
 If you buy broccoli then you are unlikely to have much left over to be worrying too much about disposing of it in the compost.
 If you grow your own in the garden, then, you’re likely to have a surplus when it comes to the end of the season which you will want to make use of.
 This will include the remains of the whole plants, including the roots.

-So, can you put broccoli in compost?
-Yes you can and, when you do, you will improve the outcome if you do this:
+You will improve the outcome if you do this:

 1.Chop it into small pieces

 Broccoli is just like any other vegetable.
 It will rot down over a relatively short period of time.
 Cutting it into small pieces will help it to rot as fast is it can.

 When making compost you need to manage the ingredients that you add to the growing mass that will be your compost heap.
 This will apply whether you have a basic compost heap, a bin or a compost tumbler.
 The mixture must be right.
 If you have too much ‘green’ material in the mix, you will have an excess of nitrates.

 If we do nothing to balance this with enough carbon ‘browns’, then, we run the risk of compost not being made.
 Instead we may find that the mass will stagnate.
 If this happens, we will know about it because there will, most likely, be a noticeable smell.
 Anyone who’s experienced the smell of rotten cabbage will be familiar with the problem.
 Wherever there are bad smells, flies always appear.
 The more it smells, the more they like it.